 Minor in Jewish Studies

-The minor in Jewish Studies provides a basic understanding of Jewish history and culture across continents and the past three millennia.
-The minor requires a minimum of 18 hours.
+The minor in Jewish studies provides a basic understanding of Jewish history and culture across continents and the past three millennia.
+The minor requires a minimum of 18 credit hours.

-Any of the courses not used to fulfill a requirement toward the minor may be counted as an elective.
-Special Topics courses or First-Year Writing Seminar courses dealing with topics related to Jewish Studies may be counted with the approval of the program director.
+2. Electives (minimum of 15 credit hours).
+Any of the courses that are not used to fulfill a requirement toward the minor may be counted as an elective.
+Special Topics courses or First-Year Writing Seminar courses dealing with topics related to Jewish studies may be counted with the approval of the program director.

 Declaring a Minor

 To download a Declaration of Minor form, click here.

 Students may combine a minor with any major, but each minor must include at least 15 credit hours that are being counted solely toward the minor.

 For more information on declaring a minor, visit the College of Arts & Science’s Majors and Minors page.